The base package for Scala macros.

 Other than that, macro contexts provide facilities for typechecking, exploring the compiler's symbol table and

 enclosing trees and compilation units, evaluating trees, logging warnings/errors and much more.

 Refer to the documentation of top-level traits in this package to learn the details.

-so choose wisely.
 See the Macros Guide for more information.